 Betreff: AW: Flycasting

 nice to hear again from you.
-I was very busy and a lot of mails are still not answered yet.
+I was very busy and a lot of emails are still not answered yet.
 I don't know where that ends.
 I get about 20-50 every day...

 I am very busy what video producing is concerned and the Montana Video was meanwhile honored several times.
 There were about 200 working hours necessary.
 I did everything on my own.
-Finally I got the music rights for the beautiful background musik and did the covers of the videos myself, too.
+Finally, I got the music rights for the beautiful background music and did the covers of the videos myself, too.

 I will not be able to come to Livingston this year.
 Charles will be there but I don't know if anyone else of our board will be present there, too.
 It needs two members to take the test.
 Maybe we will find a solution.

 I would be very interested to come to Calgary again and of course, if a casting clinic can be organized to reduce the costs, this would be a great idea.
 Anyway, I let you know, when I will be coming.

 Say hello to Peter!